SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 ## Task 7: Create a visual query

-In this task, you will create a visual query in Power BI using Power Query.
-You’ll begin by adding the **sales** table to the query editor, select relevant columns, and apply a **Group by** transformation to count distinct line items for each sales order.
-Finally, you'll review the results to see the summarized data.
+In this task, you'll create a visual query in Power BI using Power Query.
+Start by adding the Sales table to the query editor, select the necessary columns, and apply a Group By transformation to count distinct line items per sales order.
+Then, review the summarized results.

 1. On the toolbar,under **New SQL query (1)** drop-down select **New visual query (2)**.